All-to-key Attention for Arbitrary Style Transfer: Experiments

-\textbf{Effect of Multiple Heads.} The removal of multiple heads (i.e., using only one head) leads to slight visual quality degradation and loss increase, as shown in Figure \ref{fig:expr_abla} and Table \ref{tab:expr_abla}.
-We can conclude that multiple heads help to improve the effect.
+\textbf{Effect of Multiple Heads.} The removal of multiple heads (i.e., using only one head) leads to slight visual quality degradation and loss increase, as shown in Fig. \ref{fig:expr_abla} and Table \ref{tab:expr_abla}.
+We can conclude that multiple heads help to improve the final performance of the proposed method.